 The certificate received from the remote servers does not contain the expected name.
 It is therefore not possible to determine whether we are connecting to the correct server.
 The server name we were expecting is FQDN.
 The SSL connection request has failed.
 The attached data contains the server certificate.

-The cause of SChannel errors is SChannel module.
-Agent’s HTTPS transport uses this system module to perform SSL handshake.
-Agent itself does not have
+The cause of Schannel errors is Schannel module and the Agent’s HTTPS transport uses this system module to perform the SSL handshake.
+The Agent itself does not have

-control over certificates, SChannel fully controls which certificate to use and it logs the error when it cannot find the proper certificate.
+control over certificates, as Schannel fully controls which certificates to use and it logs the error when it cannot find the proper certificate.

 The error message can be safely ignored, this is a known issue to be fixed in a future release.